rjnw/hakaru-benchmarks/README-ARTIFACT.md

 the Naive Bayes topic model and keep the log files, execute `make nb` rather than `make run-nb`.

+### Experiments for exact inference
+To perform the exact inference benchmarks and look at the timing results cd to `/home/hakaru/hakaru-benchmarks/`, then run `make lr` for linear regression and `make ct` for clinical trial.
+Both of them will print the timings on stdout which is time in seconds for each run.

 ## Step 1: the simplification and histogram transformations

 Step 1 requires Maple, but we are not able to provide a license for Maple along with the artifact,